layne1219/fivenations/README.md

 Since this is an open source project all form of contribution and feedback are welcomed.
 We are hiring!

 1. Fork the project
-2. Pick up an Issue
+2. Pick up an Issue with `help wanted` label
 3. Create a branch named `feature/{issue-number}`
 4. Apply your changes against this branch
 5. Create a Pull Request to the upstream project